brockwrites/Portfolio/Software Development Reporting/README.md

-🖥️ This folder contains Python that imports code repository statistics (number of merges, who merged, etc.) into Monday.com, used here as a reporting platform.
+🖥️ This folder contains Python that imports code repository statistics (number of merges, who merged, etc.) into Monday.com.

 Though Monday.com is typically considered a project management tool, it has excellent (and intuitive) reporting capabilities.